RealKevinApetrei/HiLo/README.md

-This program was made by Kevin Apetrei.
+This program is made by Kevin Apetrei.

-( HIGHER OR LOWER )

-Higher or Lower is a game where there is a decreasing range of number you have to guess from to earn points or lose points if they are higher or lower.
+Higher or Lower is a minigame where you try to guess whether the next number will be higher or lower.
+As you play the game gets harder, losing and gaining points as you go...

 ----------------------------------------------------------